Water privatisation in Jakarta: Financial arrangements and the concessions

 Thus 6% of the wealthier customers, using a much larger share of the total volume of water sold, subsidize 60% of the water users, using a much smaller share of the water sold, who are poor.
-In 2010 customers in Category IVa paid 9,880 Rupiahs (USD 1.00) per m^{3}, while mostly poor customers in Category II paid only 1,050 Rupiahs (USD 0,11) per m^{3}.
-In 2006 the average water tariff in 2006 was about 6,000 Rupiahs (USD 0.62).
-For comparison, the water charge was 7,020 Rupiahs (USD 0.73) in 2007.
+In 2010 customers in Category IVa paid 9,880 Rupiahs (US$1.00) per m^{3}, while mostly poor customers in Category II paid only 1,050 Rupiahs (US$0.11) per m^{3}.
+In 2006 the average water tariff in 2006 was about 6,000 Rupiahs (US$0.62).
+For comparison, the water charge was 7,020 Rupiahs (US$0.73) in 2007.

 Deficit between water tariffs and water charges.
 There are two problems with this charging system: First, the water charge is indexed to inflation and is supposed to be automatically increased every six months, while water tariff increases have to be approved by the City Council.
 In the aftermath of the East Asian Crisis, the City Council froze the water tariff, thus creating a deficit for the government-owned Asset Holding Company Perusahaan Daerah Air Minum Jakarta Raya (PAM Jaya) as early as the second half of 1998.
 Second, the more poor people were connected the lower the average tariff collected would become because of the tariff structure.
 The public contract partner of the private companies, PAM Jaya, however, receives higher revenues from commercial customers and wealthier residential customers since these pay higher tariffs than the poor residential customers.
 The more poor people are connected by the private operators, the greater the deficit of the public holding company would become, since for each new poor customer it had to pay a charge to the private companies that was higher than the tariff paid by the customer.
 PAM Jaya thus actually discourages the private companies to connect the poor to the network by seeking a "balanced composition of connections" in order not to further increase the burden on the budget of the province of Jakarta.
 Indeed, between 1998 and 2004 only 25% of TPJ's new connections were in the two poorest categories, while 60% of existing customers in 2003 were in these categories.
 As a result of these factors, PAM Jaya has not fully paid the charges to the operators and has accumulated arrears to them.
 These arrears could reach Rupiahs 18.2 trillion (1.9bn USD) until the end of the contracts in 2022, if the water tariff remains frozen from 2007 until 2022.